-Tiles are a highly flexible component for displaying a wide variety of content, including informational, getting started, how-to, next steps, and more.
+Tiles are a highly flexible component for displaying a wide variety of content, including information, getting started, how-to, next steps, and more.

 Carbon ships a basic tile structure that responds to the grid.
 Tiles have no pre-set styles for the content within them.
 You can customize tiles to fit your specific use case.

 When using a call-to-action (CTA) within a tile, use a secondary button.
 Primary buttons should be reserved for the most important action a user can take on the page.

 All of the images below represent examples of types of content that could be presented within a tile.
 The styling in these examples is for illustration only; you are free to create your own layout and design within a tile.

 Read-only tiles are used to display information to the user, such as features or services offered.
 Read-only tiles are often seen on marketing pages to promote content.
 These tiles can have internal calls-to-action (CTAs), such as a button or a link.

 Clickable tiles can be used as navigational items, where the entire tile is a clickable state, which redirects the user to a new page.
 Clickable tiles cannot contain separate internal CTAs.